 From allowing students to learn through immersive, interactive experiences, to bringing material to life and improving distance learning, the benefits of virtual reality in education have become widely apparent to educators and their students.

-An innovative example of this comes from (CCM) in New Jersey, USA, with the successful launch of their ‘Virtual Crime Scene Capstone Project’.
+An innovative example of this comes from County College of Morris (CCM) in New Jersey, USA, with the successful launch of their ‘Virtual Crime Scene Capstone Project’.
 This pioneering project is the first of its kind using Insta360 Pro 2.

 In this project, virtual crime scenes were staged and captured by Photography and VR students using a 360 VR camera: Insta360 Pro 2.
 Back in the VR lab, students in the Forensic Science and Investigative Function courses put on the VR headsets and ‘entered’ the crime scenes.
 Their task was to investigate the death that had occurred, determine what potential evidence should be collected, and establish the manner and cause of death.